aminbeigi/Accelerated-Cpp-Notes/README.md

 * `typedef` defines name as a synonym for type.
 ### Chapter 4 - Organizing Programs and Data
 * When referencing a variable, & asks the implementation not to copy the arguement but to bind the paramter directly to the arguement.
+### Chapter 5 - Using Sequential Containers and Analyzing Strings
+* `vector`s are optimised for fast random access.
+   * It is expensive to insert of delete elements other than at the end of a `vector`.
+* We should use iterators if we are only looking for sequential access, we do not need to use indices.
+* `list`s are optimised for fast insertion and deletion anywhere within the container.
 ### General
 * Almost always right to use `double` for float-point computations.
 * Use `setprecision` manipulator to minimise the part of the program in which precision is set to an unusual value.